Gilmer County Vehicle Impound Guide

 Required Documents

-• Valid Driver's License: You'll need a valid driver's license to prove your identity and authorization to drive the vehicle.
+• Valid Driver's License: You (or the person retrieving the vehicle for you) will need a valid driver's license to prove your identity and authorization to drive the vehicle.
 If your license is suspended due to the DUI arrest, see the section below.

-• Vehicle Registration: The vehicle registration proves ownership.
+• Vehicle Registration or Title: The vehicle registration or title proves ownership.
+A copy is usually sufficient.

 If You Don't Have a Valid License